 Printing (black & white only) is available for $0.25 per page.
 Users must add money to their library card accounts in order to print.
 Printing from personal laptops is not available.

 Conditions of Use

-Internet stations are situated in public areas and individuals are expected to use the Internet in a manner that respects the Library environment.
+Computers are situated in public areas, and individuals are expected to use the computers in a manner that respects the Library environment.

 Behavior by adults or children that is disruptive and not conducive to an atmosphere suitable for study, reading, and research is not allowed.

 A maximum of two individuals may be seated at a computer terminal.